comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ## Help!
 I'm lost.
 Which method should I follow?

-You'll find that most Kobo users have chosen KSM.
-Part of it is because of its feature set and of its convenience, part of it is historical: the original implementation of fmon was problematic in a number of fun and interesting ways, and as such, we actively discouraged users from using it.
+You'll find that most long-time Kobo users with older devices had chosen KSM at the time.
+Part of it was because of its feature set and of its apparent convenience, part of it was historical: the original implementation of fmon was problematic in a number of fun and interesting ways, and as such, we actively discouraged users from using it.

 Nowadays, the choice could be boiled down to this question: how do you actually intend to use your Kobo?
 If you spend most of your time in custom software, be it KOReader or other pieces of third-party software, you'll probably want to go with KSM.
-If you spend most of your time in Nickel, Kobo's own software, KFMon will probably appeal to you, because it's much less intrusive, and works in tandem with Nickel.
+If you spend most of your time in Nickel, Kobo's own software, NickelMenu & KFMon will probably appeal to you, because it's much less intrusive, and works in tandem with Nickel.

-On current devices, the fact that KFMon is hardware-agnostic will be a plus, as KSM is currently in maintenance mode, and as such doesn't support newer devices.
+On current devices, the fact that NickelMenu & KFMon are hardware-agnostic will be a plus, as KSM is currently in maintenance mode, and as such doesn't support newer devices and/or FW.

 Remember that launchers (i.e., KFMon/KSM/fmon) are mutually exclusive, and while nothing really bad will happen if you mix a few of them together, it can lead to puzzling results.
 By design, between fmon and KFMon, only the one installed *last* will take, while KSM will always take precedence over everything else.
 NickelMenu will not conflict with any of them.